Yes, Virginia, there is a Santa Claus: Adaptations and legacy

 The 1921 book Is There a Santa Claus? was adapted from the editorial.
 The editorial became better known with the rise of mass media.
 The story of Virginia's inquiry and the response from The Sun was adapted in 1932 into an NBC-produced cantata, making it the only known editorial set to classical music.
 In the 1940s it was read yearly by actress Fay Bainter over the radio.
 The editorial has been adapted to film several times, including as a segment of the short film Santa Claus Story (1945).

 Elizabeth Press published the 1972 children's book Yes, Virginia that illustrated the editorial and included a brief history of those involved.
-The highly fictionalized 1974 animated television special Yes, Virginia, There Is a Santa Claus aired on ABC.
+The fictionalized 1974 animated television special Yes, Virginia, There Is a Santa Claus aired on ABC.
 Animated by Bill Melendez, it won the 1975 Emmy Award for outstanding children's special.

 In the 1989 drama Prancer, the letter is read and referenced multiple times, as it is the favorite piece of literature of the main character, whose belief in Santa Claus is vital to her.
 The 1991 live-action television film Yes, Virginia, There Is a Santa Claus starring Richard Thomas, Ed Asner, and Charles Bronson, was also based on the publication.
 The story was adapted into an eponymous 1996 holiday musical, with music and lyrics by David Kirchenbaum and book by Myles McDonnel.

 The 2009 animated television special Yes, Virginia aired on CBS and featured actors including Neil Patrick Harris and Beatrice Miller.
 The special was written by the Macy's ad agency as part of their "Believe" Make-A-Wish fundraising campaign.
 A novelization based on the special was published the following year.
 Macy's later had the special adapted into a musical for students in third through sixth grade.
 The company gave schools the rights to perform the musical for free and awarded $1,000 grants to a hundred schools for staging the show.

 The phrase "Yes, Virginia, there is (a) ..." has often been used to emphasize that "fantasies and myths are important" and can be "spiritually if not literally true".